Sapphire-Digital-Interns-Master/code_challenges/season/the_basics.md

 What is the difference between these two statements?
 Explain your answer.

 **Answer 3:**
-"weather = "cloudy"" sets the weather as cloudy whereas "weather == "cloudy"" only checks if it is true.
+'weather = "cloudy"' sets the weather as cloudy whereas "weather == "cloudy"" only checks if the weather is cloudy and returns a boolean.

 ## Question 4